signalfx/apmworkshop/apm/python/README.md

 Splunk's autoinstrumentation for python is here: https://github.com/signalfx/signalfx-python-tracing

-You can now go to the next step of [APM Instrumentation Workshop](../.)

 #### Step #7 Leave the Flask server running

 You'll need need this process for the next client examples in the workshop.